EPICENTER OF MICROSOFT ENTERPRISE SUPPORT – US CLOUD NEW HQ

 “US Cloud is seeing unprecedented urgency from Global 2,000 and Fortune 500 organizations to switch from Microsoft Premier/Unified support to US Cloud Microsoft support services.”

 Growing MSFT Cloud Consumption Equals YOY Increases in Support Costs

 Basing support charges on annual product and service spending allows MSFT to charge for support of its online (cloud-based) products – which will increase costs for products like Office 365.
 You may have to spend more to support Office server workloads running in Microsoft’s data centers than when you hosted them yourselves.
 Doesn’t that defeat one of the biggest purposes of cloud computing, which was cost savings?

 SAVE 30% TO 60% WITH US CLOUD

 US Cloud is the proven leader in providing reputable Microsoft enterprise support to clients world-wide.
-We enable Microsoft Premier (Unified) Support customers to enjoy ultra-responsive support from US citizens, save 30-60% on support costs and free up funds to drive innovation.
+We enable Microsoft Premier (Unified) Support customers to enjoy ultra-responsive support from US citizens, save up to 50% on support costs and free up funds to drive innovation.
 Request a quote »

 Rob LaMear2020-07-14T11:46:44-05:00July 14th, 2020|